mortrye/ufo-guide/ufo-notes-and-todos.md

 		* [X] Which makes the powerpoint disclosure timeline hypothesis less likely.
 15. [X] post ivory billed woodpecker camera note
 16. [ ] we live in a simulator (occams razor says this makes more sense than any notion of a multiverse) -- point out how limiting the multiverse concept is: rick and morty end up in exactly the same place as everything everywhere; and the ultimate reaction to both the multiverse and simulation is: who the fuck cares? there's nothing you can do about it either way. see notes about living in a simulator in germs -- wrathful 'god'
+	* Also the stuff about how once you think 'we live in a simulator' it's impossible to unthink it.
+All things start to make sense in the context of a simulation run by someone who wants drama and stories (ala df) to arise.
+		* ticks can't hop or fly, for example
 17. [ ] psychiatrists who believe in telling the future -- the future is set just as solidly as the past
 18. [ ] interpretation of dreams is broken to science (teeth! tidal waves! -- people all over the world, but science basically has nothing to say about it)
-19. [ ] The thing required for findng out the truth about UFOs, simulations, precognition, etc?
+19. [ ] The thing required for finding out the truth about UFOs, simulations, precognition, etc?
 Unfortunately, patience.
 	* It's a long road to the truth. that's particularly hard to accept with these things that are so contemporaneously compelling.
 	* We need to adopt an almost spritual approach to these things: apperception of the ideas into our general consciousness.
 	* They are things we can't really demand answers to in the moment, but can hold with us throughout a lifetime of questioning and seeking evidence.